Adrianjewell91/theorizer/README.md

 7. Read in a four-part chord progression and determine whether any rules of voice leading were broken.
 8. Read in a three or four part progression and accurate separate out the voices, outputting one at a time.
 9. Read in a passage from a piano piece, and accurately separate piece into melody, harmony, and bass.
 10. Read a a passage from a piano piece and separate out the voices, out putting one at a time.
+Output: potentially to color the score according to the melodies.
 11. Read in an entire musical piece, and determine the chord progressions by bar, along with any modulations.
+Output: A labeling and coloring of the score.

 ### What people are forced to do now: